wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

    guard let cryptogram = encryptor.encryptRequest(payloadData) else { ...failure... }
    ```

 4. Construct a JSON from provided cryptogram object.
-The dictionary with following keys is expected:
+The dictionary with the following keys is expected:
    - `ephemeralPublicKey` property fill with `cryptogram.keyBase64`
    - `encryptedData` property fill with `cryptogram.bodyBase64`
    - `mac` property fill with `cryptogram.macBase64`
    - `nonce` property fill with `cryptogram.nonceBase64`

    So, the final request JSON should looks like:
    ```json
    {